 In 2013 work began on a new museum and exhibition space beside the hall on Society Street.
-The extension will enable the Association to continue to develop the work in promoting understanding of our history and culture.
+The extension has enabled the Association to continue to develop their work in promoting understanding of our history and culture.

-Visitors will also have the added attraction of being able to view one of the finest collections of meeting rooms used by the 'Loyal Orders'.
+Visitors also have the added attraction of being able to view one of the finest collections of meeting rooms used by the 'Loyal Orders', which is housed in the Apprentice Boys Memorial Hall.
+(Group booking only)

 There are separate rooms for each of the orders: